Ildaron/2.Machine_learning_python/README.md

 3. KNeighborsClassifier with iris dataset by python
 4. Random Forest Classifier with iris dataset by python
 5. Decision Tree Classifier with iris dataset by python
+6. Support Vector Machines with iris dataset by python